lefakkomies/pynomo/README.rst

 Quick start:
 ------------
-- Look at the example nomogram classes near the top of nomogen.py.
+- Look at the example nomogram classes, eg fv.py.
 - Modify or copy one of these for your formula.
-  The uscale is the left, the v scale is on the right, and the w scale is in the middle.
+  The uscale is on the left, the v scale is on the right, and the w scale is in the middle.
+  The linearity argument is technically the order of the polyniomials needed to define the scale lines.
+Straight (or nearly straight) line nomograms with even scales need a small number (say 5), more complicated nomograms need a larger number.
+Use the smallest number that works because larger numbers make **nomogen** slow.

-- set the upper and lower limits for each scale.  nomogen is very fussy about this.
+- set the upper and lower limits for each scale.  **nomogen** needs to be very fussy about this because extrapolating scale lines past their defined range is wildly inaccurate..
-- edit the line
-                      testNomo = yrs()
-  to match your nomogram class
 - edit the nomogram parameters as normally for pynomo.
-Se the pynomo documentation, and this excellent article by Ron Doerfler: https://deadreckonings.files.wordpress.com/2009/07/creatingnomogramswithpynomo.pdf
+See the pynomo documentation, and this excellent article by Ron Doerfler: https://deadreckonings.files.wordpress.com/2009/07/creatingnomogramswithpynomo.pdf Ignore the stuff about filling in the determinant, nonogen does that for you

-- run nomogen
+- run the example
-              python3 nomogen
+              python3 fv.py
-- nomogen.pdf is created, unless you have changed the default
+- a pdf file is created, eg fv.py creayes fv.pdf
 - this takes about 20 or 30 seconds for my setup (Ryzen 3600).